 Japanese Fried Chicken

-Located on Wakefield Street in the CBD, Hachi 08’s dinner menu is available Monday to Thursday evenings 6pm–10:30pm, and Friday and Saturday nights ‘till 12am.
+Hachi 08 offers a unique twist on Japanese cuisine that is well suited to the Australian palate.
+Hachi 08’s dinner menu is available Monday to Thursday evenings 6pm–10:30pm, and Friday and Saturday nights till midnight.

 WHERE: 128 Wakefield St, Adelaide